jgibbons94/install-dev-tools/README.md

 I made this script to learn how the GNU build system was set up.

-This script is not yet finished and must be considered unsatble.
+This script is not yet finished and must be considered unstable.